paambaati/codeclimate-action/README.md

 # codeclimate-action

-A GitHub action that sends your code coverage to [Code Climate](http://codeclimate.com/).
+A GitHub action that publishes your code coverage to [Code Climate](http://codeclimate.com/).

-ℹ️ For now, it only supports Node.js projects.

 # Usage
-This action requires that you set [`CC_TEST_REPORTER_ID`](https://docs.codeclimate.com/docs/configuring-test-coverage) environment variable.
+This action requires that you set the [`CC_TEST_REPORTER_ID`](https://docs.codeclimate.com/docs/configuring-test-coverage) environment variable.
 You can find it under Repo Settings in your Code Climate project.

 The default coverage command is `yarn coverage`.
 You can change it by setting the `args` value.